mintel/saml2aws/pkg/provider/shibboleth/README.md

 ## Features

-* Prompts for Duo MFA when logging in when "mfa" is set to Auto.
-Options are Duo Push, Phone Call, and Passcode.
+* Prompts for Duo MFA or [Shibboleth-IdP3-TOTP-Auth](https://github.com/joeFischetti/Shibboleth-IdP3-TOTP-Auth) when logging in when "mfa" is set to Auto.
+Duo options are Push, Phone Call, and Passcode.
 * Supports Duo MFA authorized networks bypass - 2 factor authentication is skipped if invoked from an authorized network
 * Ability to disable MFA.
 Set 'None' istead of 'Auto'.